15 Things That Attract Rodents to Your Yard

 Photo Credit: Pixabay

-Chimney rats and other rodents will utilize any material they come across when constructing their nests such as grass clipping, leaves, and insulation.
+Chimney rats and other rodents will utilize any material they come across when constructing their nests, such as grass clippings, leaves, and insulation.
 When these materials are dumped in heaps around your yard, they can easily be picked to be used for nesting.
 By frequently raking the fallen leaves together with other yard wastes, these resources will not be easily available.
-This is a way of avoiding having the rodents settle down in your yard since you keep the place clean.
+This is a way to prevent rodents from settling in your yard, as you keep the area clean.

 Similar Posts